tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 The
 client sends the Evidence in an `Attestation` handshake message after the `Certificate` message.
-The TLS server, when receiving the Evidence, will have to contact the verifier (which is not shown in the diagram).
+The TLS server, when receiving the Evidence, will have to contact the Verifier (which is not shown in the diagram).

 An example of this flow can be found in device onboarding where the client initiates the communication with cloud infrastructure to